xuberance137/minimal/index.md

 My research has presented at leading technical machine learning conferences such as CVPR (2018), ICML (2019), NeurIPS (2020) and ICLR (2023).
 I've been lead inventor in over 15 patents ([full list](https://patents.google.com/?inventor=erinjippurath)) across imaging and entertainment technologies and geospatial data representation and processing.
 I've been an invited speaker and presenter at the USPTO Invention Fair, Google Cloud Next and MLConf.

-I invest in and support founders operating in AI, geospatial and new space ventures as an advisor, angel investor and LP.
+I support founders operating in AI, geospatial and new space ventures as an advisor, angel investor and LP.

 # Writings